What Are the Best Trees and Shrubs for Sound Barriers?

 Street and traffic sounds, neighbors, local businesses or people passing by your home can cause your backyard to lose the private and quiet allure many homeowners crave.

-If this is a familiar situation to you, know that plant barriers can be a solution to noise and privacy concerns.
-Indeed, plant barriers are excellent investments for homeowners; trees or bushes can give you added privacy, improve the value of your property, and even reduce noise pollution.
+If this sounds familiar, know that plant barriers can be a solution to noise and privacy concerns.
+Plant barriers are excellent investments for homeowners; trees or bushes can give you added privacy, improve the value of your property, and even reduce noise pollution.
 Stems, leaves, branches, and bark are effective at absorbing sound, and foliage has even been used to reduce noise in cities.

-However, it’s important to understand that not all trees and shrubs are equally effective.
-What are the best trees and shrubs for sound barriers, and how can you best minimize noise pollution in your front- or backyard?
+That said, it’s important to understand that not all trees and shrubs are equally effective.
+What are the best trees and shrubs for sound barriers, and how can you best minimize noise pollution in your front or backyard?
 This article will provide all the information you’ll need to block out unruly noise and restore some tranquility to your property.

 Holly Trees and Shrubs

 Note that the most effective noise-blocking plant-life are large evergreen broadleaf trees and bushes.
 This is because they provide year-round noise reduction and absorb the most sound.
 Holly trees and holly shrubs can be a great option.

 Hollies are glossy, dark-green evergreen trees that are ideal sound barriers.
 Nellie Stevens hollies or American holly trees are excellent examples of effective variants.
 The former can reach up to 20 feet tall and a width of 18 feet, while the latter can grow to a massive 50 feet high and 40 feet wide.
 The dense leaves of these trees are major barriers for sound and quickly grow, making them an efficient and beautiful addition to your noise reduction strategy.